josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/retargeting_3d_skeletons.md

 The Skeleton stores the Transform values necessary for the default pose as Bone Rest.
 If Bone Pose is equal to Bone Rest, it means that the Skeleton is in the default pose.

-> Note: Godot 3.x and Godot 4.0+ have different Bone Pose behaviors.
+> Note: Godot 3 and Godot 4 have different Bone Pose behaviors.
-> In Godot 3.x, Bone Pose is relative to Bone Rest, but in Godot 4.0+,
+> In Godot 3, Bone Pose is relative to Bone Rest, but in Godot 4,
 > it includes Bone Rest.
-See this article.
+See this
+> article
+> for more information.
 >

 Skeletal models have different Bone Rests depending on the environment from